temporalio/documentation/docs/explanation/system-topology.md

 ---
 id: system-topology
-title: Topology of the Temporal System
+title: What is the Topology of the Temporal System?
 sidebar_label: System topology
 ---